 1.The Merry Cemetery

-Where: The cemetery can be found in the village of Sapanta, Maramures County, a region famous for its beautiful traditions preserved by locals for hundreds of years.
-If you’re already there, you can also visit the beautiful wooden churches scattered around various villages.
+Where: The cemetery can be found in the village of Săpânța, Maramureș County, a region famous for its beautiful traditions preserved for hundreds of years.
+There you can also visit the beautiful wooden churches scattered all across the villages.

 2. Biertan fortified church